SuperZooper3/vibe-bingo/README.md

 ### Before the Event:
 1. **Generate Bingo Sheets**:
    - Open the `pdf-generator.html` page (or click the PDF button)
-   - Choose how many sheets you need (typically 10-20 for small events)
+   - Choose how many sheets you need (1-200 sheets supported!)
+   - Customize your event title, subtitle, and footer text
    - Click "Generate Sheets" then "Print All"
    - Distribute printed sheets to participants

 ### During the Event:
 1. **Project the Main App**: Open `index.html` and project it for everyone to see
 2. **Call Words**: Click "🎲 SPIN THE WHEEL" to randomly select words
-3. **Enjoy the Show**: Watch the cool spinning animation and dramatic reveals!
+3. **Enjoy the Show**: Watch the epic bouncing ball animation and dramatic reveals!
 4. **Track Progress**: Monitor called words in the right sidebar
 5. **Reset if Needed**: Use the protected reset button (requires confirmation)